MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

     1. **Name**: 100 mile
     1. **Conversion factor**: 160934.40

->[!NOTE] **Note:** The EPA calculates electric vehicle efficiency by the number of kilowatt hours (kWh) used per 100 miles.
+**Note:** The EPA calculates electric vehicle efficiency by the number of kilowatt hours (kWh) used per 100 miles.
 For consistency, it is best practice to utilize the same

 ![image](./Images/Lab01/image34.svg)